menacit/practical_cryptography_course/30-reflections.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Steve Jurvetson (CC BY 2.0)" -->
 ## Answer the following questions
-- Why is PoW used to combat spam?
+- How could PoW be used to combat spam?
 - Why do some backup solutions make use of public key cryptography?
 - Why do software devs publish file hashes?
-- Why is asymmetric cryptography used for "COVID vaccination certificates"?
+- Why is asymmetric cryptography used for "COVID vaccination certificates" printed on paper?

 Take the chance to be a bit --verbose!